cloudposse/geodesic/README.md

 Geodesic is composed of two parts:

 1. It is an interactive command-line shell.
 The shell includes the *ultimate* mashup of cloud orchestration tools.
 Those tools are then integrated to work in concert with each other using a consistent framework.
 Installation of the shell is as easy as running a docker container.
 2. It is a distribution of essential services.
 The distribution includes a collection of Helm charts for CI/CD, VPN, SSH Bastion, Automatic DNS, Automatic TLS,  Automatic Monitoring, Account Management, Log Collection, Load Balancing/Routing, Image Serving, and much more.
-What makes these charts even more valuable is that they were designed from the ground up work well with each other and integrate with external services for authentication (SSO/OAuth2, MFA).
+What makes these charts even more valuable is that they were designed from the ground up to work well with each other and integrate with external services for authentication (SSO/OAuth2, MFA).

-An organization may chose to leverage all of these components, or just the parts the make their life easier.
+An organization may chose to leverage all of these components, or just the parts that make their life easier.

 ## Features
-* **Secure** - TLS/PKI, OAuth2, MFA Everywhere, remote access VPN, [ultra secure bastion/jumphost](https://github.com/cloudposse/bastion) with audit capabilities and slack notifications, [IAM assumed roles](https://github.com/cloudposse/aws-assume-role/), automatic key rotation, encryption at rest, and VPCs;
+* **Secure** - TLS/PKI, OAuth2, MFA Everywhere, remote access VPN, [ultra secure bastion/jumphost](https://github.com/cloudposse/bastion) with audit capabilities and slack notifications, [IAM assumed roles](https://github.com/cloudposse/aws-assume-role/), automatic key rotation, encryption at rest, and VPCs
-* **Repeatable** - 100% Infrastructure-as-Code with change automation and support for scriptable admin tasks in any language, including terraform;
+* **Repeatable** - 100% Infrastructure-as-Code with change automation and support for scriptable admin tasks in any language, including Terraform
-* **Extensible** - A framework where everything can be be extended to work the way you want to to;
+* **Extensible** - A framework where everything can be extended to work the way you want to
-* **Comprehensive** - our [helm charts library](https://github.com/cloudposse/charts) are designed to tightly integrate your cloud-platform with Github Teams and Slack Notifications and CI/CD systems like TravisCI, CircleCI or Jenkins;
+* **Comprehensive** - our [helm charts library](https://github.com/cloudposse/charts) are designed to tightly integrate your cloud-platform with Github Teams and Slack Notifications and CI/CD systems like TravisCI, CircleCI or Jenkins
 * **OpenSource** - Permissive [APACHE 2.0](LICENSE) license means no lock-in and no on-going license fees